rsyncOSX/birdsofprey/content/posts/owls.md

 ---
 *To be updated.
 Only a few pictures and text for now..*

-Of the three owl species I have observed, the Northern hawk-owl is a resident bird that I have only seen near my cabin in the mountains.
-The Short-eared owl nests in the mountains and migrates to the southern hemisphere during winter.
-Its close relative, the Long-eared owl, nests in the southern part of Norway and does not migrate if it is near the Oslo Fjord area.
+Among the three owl species I have discussed on these pages, the Northern hawk-owl is a resident bird that I have only observed in proximity to my cabin in the mountains.
+The Short-eared owl, on the other hand, nests in the mountainous regions and migrates to the southern hemisphere during the winter months.
+Its close relative, the Long-eared owl, nests in the southern portion of Norway and refrains from migrating if it resides in the Oslo Fjord area.

 <!--more-->